Looking Closely at the Growth Curve for Conduent Incorporated (CNDT)

 CNDT’s Market Performance

-CNDT stocks went down by -4.52% for the week, with a monthly jump of 13.29% and a quarterly performance of -21.61%, while its annual performance rate touched -28.53%.
-The volatility ratio for the week stands at 3.28% while the volatility levels for the past 30 days are set at 3.43% for Conduent Incorporated.
-The simple moving average for the period of the last 20 days is 16.69% for CNDT stocks with a simple moving average of -5.83% for the last 200 days.
+CNDT stocks went up by 11.18% for the week, with a monthly jump of 31.74% and a quarterly performance of -2.86%, while its annual performance rate touched -14.64%.
+The volatility ratio for the week stands at 6.01% while the volatility levels for the past 30 days are set at 4.04% for Conduent Incorporated.
+The simple moving average for the period of the last 20 days is 18.68% for CNDT stocks with a simple moving average of -3.05% for the last 200 days.

 Analysts’ Opinion of CNDT